Write Custom Modules

 [key: Indexable]: any; // your can add your own properties into a pointer, the key can be a string, number or symbol

-};monitoringElement: The element to be monitored, the same as the first argument passed into the constructor.window: The window context of the monitoring element.
-It's always better practice to usethis.windowinstead of directwindowin a module.pointers: A hot-updated map of pointers, the key is the pointer ID, the value is a pointer object.utils: A set of utilities for a module:getNthValue: Get the nth pointer value in the pointers map.screenToTarget: Convert screen coordinates to target coordinates that is configured bycoordinateOutput, always use it if you are emitting events that involve coordinates.dispatch: Dispatch an event with a given name and detail.getLast: A pure functional utility: get the last element in an array.import { BaseModule } from 'pointeract';
+};element: The element to be monitored, the same as theeventfield inBaseOptions.window: The window context of the monitoring element.
+It's always better practice to usethis.windowinstead of directwindowin a module.options: The full options that the suer passes in.pointers: A hot-updated map of pointers, the key is the pointer ID, the value is a pointer object.getNthPointer: Get the nth pointer value in the pointers map.toTargetCoords: Convert screen coordinates to target coordinates that is configured bycoordinateOutput, always use it if you are emitting events that involve coordinates.dispatch: Dispatch an event with a given name and detail.augment: inject properties into the parentPointeractinstance, you must provide what you have passed in asAugmentationsin the type parameters.

 Hooks